-Any student disclosing drug abuse history, with or without treatment will be referred to enter into a treatment regimen with WV Restore but will be also be subject to nursing program dismissal as stated in the Admission Drug screening and Program Drug Screening Policy stated in this handbook.
+Any student disclosing drug abuse history, with or without treatment, will be referred to enter into a relationship with WV Restore and will also be required to report progress to the nursing director.

 Any student found to be impaired as evidenced by a positive drug screen report without proper documentation or has not disclosed a medication, will be administratively withdrawn from all nursing courses and reported to the West Virginia Board of Examiners for Professional Nurses for impaired practice.
-The student may, if he/she chooses, enter a treatment regimen with WV Restore and comply with all the requirements of restoration.
+The student may, if they choose, enter a treatment regimen with WV Restore and comply with all the requirements of restoration.
 The student can reapply, to the next available cohort, after meeting all criteria of both the West Virginia Restore and Southern's West Virginia Community and Technical College Nursing Program.